 So, recognizing that we are able to determine our next thought, we have to conclude that our thinking is not performed by some purely physical system, because such a system would have to follow its physical principles, leading to determinism or, at most, some random effects.
 But, as we have seen, we may recognize that we are not always determined, but may self-determine some of our inner activities; moreover, we do not have the sensation that our thinking is always random - in this case we would not be able to choose our next thought.
 There are then three possibilities: either the brain produces our thoughts, but is not a machine, or the brain may be a machine but it does not produce our thoughts, or the brain is not a machine and does not produce our thoughts.
 In my opinion, the last hypothesis is the most probable one: considering that our thinking is not physical and is not generated by the brain, but obviously influences its activity, the brain has to be influenced by some non-physical process, thus it cannot be fully subjected to physical laws.
 In section 3.5, I will expound on why the brain is necessary at all.

 I hope the reader has performed the mental exercise, and has convinced herself that in thinking we can be free, at least for a couple of seconds.
 This sensation of freedom comes precisely from the fact that we recognize our ability to determine our next thought.
-If our brain were a machine it would have to be subjected to physical laws.
+If our brain is a machine it should to be subjected to physical laws.
 But physical laws are inexorable: they cannot lead to freedom.
 So we conclude again that our thoughts are not produced by the brain, or the brain is not a machine, or both.

 Freedom requires self-awareness.
 A drunkard is not free, because he is not fully conscious of what he is thinking and doing [Steiner 1963, p.
 39].
 A careful observation may show that animals have consciousness, but do not have self-consciousness.
 Only humans can be self-aware, due to their capacity of thinking.
 Humans are constantly introducing novelties in the world; animals and plants just follow their inner "programs" and conditioning from the environment.
-No bee has ever stopped to think that it could try a different form for the beehive, other than the hexagonal one.
+No bee has ever stopped to think that it could try a different form for the beehive cells, other than the hexagonal one.

 The essence of our present question is what is thinking.
 Let us see how it manifests itself.